The Danger in Storing Anger

 “All of us, while on earth, must allow ourselves to feel the anger we experience, acknowledge it and then release it – however we might choose to do that.
 Suppressing anger is dangerous for three reasons.
 First, people attract like energy, so if you are filled with anger, you will attract more of that energy on earth and from the other side.
 Second, withheld anger over a long period can contribute to a host of serious dis-eases and conditions to oneself – the more dramatic based on the energy level of the person withholding.
 Third, if truly saturated with the stuffed and stored anger – in later years, instead of helping others with compassionate acts – you end up hurting them by flooding them with dark and negative energy in the course of trying to help.”

-Her story is a reminder that it is OK to be human.
+Her story is a reminder that it's OK to be human.
 Getting angry and getting upset are natural.
-Recognizing the anger, realizing that forgiveness may be in order and letting it go are the best ways to manage this emotion.
-It is the most positive route to staying healthy and to living a healthy life.
+Recognizing the anger, realizing that forgiveness may be in order and letting it go of it as soon as you can are the best ways to manage this emotion.
+It is the most positive route to staying healthy and living a healthy life.

-It's much better for ourselves to be authentic in life.
+It's much better for each of us to be authentic in life and that includes being authetic with our feelings.
 It's also better for others.